0xcire/Propel-CRM/README.md

   - average days on market
   - sale to list ratio

+- Debouncing on all table search queries to minimize amount of requests made

 - Authentication & Security (following OWASP standards)

   - XSS validation